-- Reimbursement for travel, only within the local area for any of the following reasons: - o pensions - welfare and advocacy work - travel to nearby VRB and AAT hearings - o travel to ATDP training courses. - Travel should be calculated at the rate of 36 cents per kilometre when practitioners use their own motor vehicles (subject to the travel exclusions listed in the Grant Opportunity Guidelines).
+- reimbursement for domestic travel, for any of the following reasons: - pensions - welfare and advocacy work - travel to nearby VRB and AAT hearings - travel to compulsory ATDP training courses, where it is not possible for advocates to attend training online, by video, or in the local region - travel should be calculated at the rate of 36.8 cents per kilometre when practitioners use their own motor vehicles.
+Note that any personal travel (including personal travel that may encompass purposes for which the grant is sought) is not eligible.
 A travel log detailing the kilometres travelled, purpose of journey, date(s) of travel and attributed costs for each journey will be required.